Benefits And Eligibility Verification

 1. How does MedCost keep providers up-to-date on procedural changes, company news, and other pertinent topics?

-MedCost sends important news and information to our providers electronically, including quarterly issues of the Provider Connection newsletter.
+MedCost sends important news and information to our providers electronically.
 If you would like to receive these communications directly to your inbox, click here.
 Please include your name, practice name, tax ID, and phone number in the body of the e-mail.

 Back to Top

 To view recent provider communications, please click here.
 Current and past provider communications are available under the "News" section of the Provider portal on our website.

 1. How does a provider register to use MedCost’s online tools?